 Initial recognition and measurement

-All items of property, plant and equipment are initially recognised at cost.
+Property, plant and equipment are initially recognised at cost.
 For items of property, plant and equipment acquired at no cost or for nominal cost, the cost is the fair value at the date of acquisition.

 Subsequent measurement